 I settle in for the ride past dry corn yellow fields, past industrial factories, and old men on ladders in Olive groves, nona's fanning themselves in deck chairs, and the firm buttocks of a guy ,

 each cheek like a sand dune in a desert, down by a river.
 Someone is very angry with the train.
 It arrived late, he 's so angry he rolls tobacco, tobacco, tobacco, which is forbidden in the train, and a mother, in a hushed voice of quiet concern, asks him to put it out for the sake of the children for this Mother believes that children are cursed when they breathe in cigarette smoke for the first time.

 I dream through the window.
-Imagine the rail lines precise as a sentences, and the rhythm of the wheels run through the countryside, like syllabic stresses.
-To think in five days I must give direction to a horde of 20 screaming children.
+Imagine rail lines precise as a sentences, the rhythm of the wheels running through the countryside like syllabic stresses.
+To think in five days I must give direction to a horde of twenty screaming children.
 I play the role of teacher, they reluctant language learners.
 Life is an error, I think and rest my head on the head rest, laugh quietly to myself in a manner which is understood immediately in every language.
-I tild my head back and close my eyes, waiting for the lessons ahead to teach me what I am missing.
+I tilt my head back and close my eyes, waiting for the lessons ahead to teach me what I am missing.

 -Rapid notation of something that will be worked on, should this be made into a short story.
 It's a horrible mess, I should wait and post it, what's the rush, Jim once asked?
 There isn't one, sometimes I think the internet is my downfall.
 I post it online, rather than sculpt on the page.
 Will I learn better practices?
 YES.